A portable shower which can recycle the water (fully self-contained) or run on continuous fresh water as desired.

 We’ve had some very heavy people using them and haven’t broken one yet.
 However, it is important that it be situated on a flat, even surface and, if there are sharp objects like gravel or stones, that matting be placed underneath.

 The base measures 50.5 x 50.5 x 15 cm.
 The overall height when set up with the frame is approximately 220 cm.
 The width across the top of the tent is about 110 cm.
+The unique tapered design provides ample space where it’s needed, around arms and shoulders but is still able to pack down quickly and easily into a small case.

 Purchases can be made by credit card without a Paypal account.
 In the shop just click on the Paypal tab and it will take you through to choose payment method.

 No. We sell the complete bundle ready to go.
 We also supply the EverShower on its own.
 The EverShower, without the heater, is still an independently, fully functioning shower.
-Many customer prefer to purchase the EverShower on its own because either, they already have their own water heater, they’re happy just to heat the water on a camp stove, they’re travelling to a warm climate where they do not require heating at all or they just want to see how it goes and may purchase a water heater later.
+Many customer prefer to purchase the EverShower on its own because either, they already have their own water heater, they’re happy just to heat the water on a camp stove, they’re travelling to a warm climate where they do not require heating at all or they just want to see how it goes first and may purchase a water heater later.